 Family Tree DNA: Genetic Testing Service

 Genetic testing will reveal your relationships to other families, other tribes from the Caucasus, and ethnic groups outside of Russia.
+North Ossetians and South Ossetians who get tested on Y-DNA by Family Tree DNA are invited to join the company's "Ossetian DNA Project" co-administered by Alan Berezov and Alexander Baimatov.

 The Ossetians are a people of the central Caucasus who speak an Iranian/Iranic language called Ossetian.
 The primary dialects of Ossetian are Iron and Digor.
 In the present day, their homeland is divided into North Ossetia (part of the Russian Federation) and South Ossetia.
 The Ossetians probably descend in part from the medieval Alan (As) people.
 Under the influence of the Khazars, with whom the Alans were in alliance at one time, some of the Alans converted to Judaism.